The MALDIVES

 Taxes

-Tourism Goods and Service Tax (TGST) of 16% and a service charge of 10% is levied on all goods and services at tourist establishments.
-A Green Tax of US$ 6.00 per person per day is payable for guests staying at tourist accommodation.
-Taxes are subject to change according to Government mandates and will be charged accordingly.
+For stays in the Maldives in 2024, a Tourism Goods and Services Tax (TGST) of 16% and a service charge of 10% are applied to all goods and services at tourist establishments.
+Additionally, a Green Tax of USD $6.00 per person per day is charged for guests staying at tourist accommodations.

 Medical Services